 Illness and accidents happen!
 Even if you are lucky enough to not visit the doctor you may need money to pay for prescriptions, vitamins, contacts/glasses, or even a physical therapist.

 Electronics or Technology

-If you are anything like me you’ve spilled water on the keyboard of your laptop or dropped your phone and cracked the screen.
+If you’re anything like me you’ve spilled water on your laptop or dropped your phone and cracked the screen.

 Both of these instances are quite frustrating.
 But not being able to afford fixing them is even more frustrating.
-Having the keyboard on my computer inoperable when I had an assignment due was almost my breaking point in frustration.
+Having the keyboard on my computer inoperable when I had an assignment due almost put me over the edge.

-Optional Sinking Fund Categories- (various other things you may chose to save for)
+Optional Sinking Fund Categories- (Various other things you may choose to save for)

 - Income Tax